 Defines how the component border and (optional) title will look.
 Applies to container type components only, and includes the following subproperties:

 Controls where the title is positioned with respect to the container border.
-Horizontal position of the text is controlled by title justification setting.
+A horizontal position of the text is controlled by title justification setting.
 Default, Above Top, Top, Below Top, Above Bottom, Bottom, Below Bottom, as shown on the following images:

 Controls the font used for displaying the text of the title.